 Before you continue your journey at Cycloid, notice for later on how easily you can clean up all resources created by the getting started stack by using the Terraform destroy job:

-Note: To cleanup and destroy the instance created by the getting stack, click on the
+Note: To cleanup and destroy the instance created by the getting started stack, click on the

 As previously you can click on the job and hit button to trigger a destroy.